Child Support and Custody FAQs

 Additionally, the Court typically orders non-custodial parents to conduct up to ten job searches a week until they obtain full-time employment, at which point their child support obligation will be increased.

 No. If wage-withholding is not in place, you can make child support payments by paying through CSSD’s website, mailing checks or money orders to the D.C Child Support Clearinghouse, or by paying in cash at certain retail locations around the city.
-These payment methods have not been affected by the COVID-19 crisis.
 You will only get credit for making payments through one of these methods.
 Any payment or in-kind contribution that you give directly to the custodian will not be credited as child support, and will instead be treated as a gift.

 If a recently unemployed non-custodial parent has applied and been approved for unemployment insurance, child support payments will be automatically deducted from each of his unemployment checks and sent to CSSD.